fission-codes/spec/dialog/pomo_db/pomo_logic.md

 ## 1.1 Notation

-This section briefly describes a high-level notation for Datalog, as it relates to Dialog, for the purposes of discussing the semantics of the system.
+This section briefly describes a high-level notation for Datalog, as it relates to PomoLogic, for the purposes of discussing the semantics of the system.
 An example DSL is [also available](./datalog-dsl.md).

+TODO: Either make this file or put that info elsewhere.

 ### Terms